VxSuite TDP - v4

 All system components - VxAdmin, VxCentralScan, VxMark, VxScan - run different application code but have fundamentally the same software architecture.
 The rest of this document applies to all system components unless otherwise noted.

-The system uses Debian 12 as the base operating system.
+The system uses 12 as the base operating system.
 Debian is a free and open source Linux distribution developed by the Debian Project.
 The operating system is first installed with the minimally required dependencies and then any additional packages required by the system are installed during build time.

 Due to the extensive security measures, users are limited to using the application software and will not have access to Debian's typical set of features.